Skip to content

 1. Choose the right martial art

-The first and most important aspect of starting martial arts is choosing the right martial arts discipline for you.
-There are numerous martial arts available, such as karate, taekwondo, judo, jiu-jitsu, boxing, kickboxing and more.
-Each discipline has its own unique style, techniques and philosophy.
-It is essential to research which martial art best suits your personal goals and interests before you start.
+The first and most important aspect of getting started in martial arts is choosing the right martial arts discipline for you .
+There are numerous martial arts available, including karate, taekwondo, judo, jiu-jitsu, boxing, kickboxing, and more.
+Each discipline has its own unique style, techniques, and philosophy.
+It is essential to research which martial art best suits your personal goals and interests before you begin.

 2. Find a suitable gym or dojo

-Once you've decided which martial art you want to practice, it's time to find a suitable gym or dojo.
+Once you have decided which martial art you want to practice, it is time to find a suitable gym or dojo.
 It is important to choose a place with qualified instructors and a positive learning atmosphere.
-Visit several gyms, ask about their class schedules and observe a few classes before making a final decision.
+Visit different gyms , ask about their class schedules and observe a few classes before making a final decision.

-Tip: We have already listed many gyms in the Netherlands for you here .
+Tip: We have already listed many kickboxing gyms in the Netherlands for you here .

 3. Start with basic equipment

-As a beginner, you usually don't need much special equipment.
+As a beginner, you usually don’t need a lot of special equipment.
 Comfortable sportswear, such as a T-shirt and sweatpants, is usually sufficient for the first few lessons.
-Many gyms provide beginner equipment such as gloves or a gi (judo suit).
-As you progress, you may want to consider purchasing your own equipment.
+Many gyms provide beginner’s equipment such as gloves or a gi (judo suit).
+As you progress, you may consider purchasing your own equipment.

-Tip: Check out all our gear here that will help you get started safely.
+Tip: Check out all our gear here to help you get started safely.

 4. Learn the fundamental techniques

-The basic principles of any martial art include techniques such as punches, kicks, throws and locks.
-It is essential to understand and practice these fundamental skills.
+The basics of any martial art include techniques such as punches, kicks, throws, and locks.
+It is essential to understand and practice these fundamental skills .
 Take the time to perform the techniques correctly and ask your instructor for feedback and corrections.

 5. Train consistently

 Regular training is the key to success in martial arts.
-Create an exercise routine that fits your lifestyle and stay motivated to keep exercising.
-Consistency not only helps develop skills, but also improves your fitness and confidence.
+Create a training routine that fits your lifestyle and stay motivated to keep practicing.
+Consistency not only helps you develop skills, but also improves your fitness and confidence.

-Martial arts are not only about physical techniques, but also about discipline, respect and self-control.
+Martial arts are not just about physical techniques, but also about discipline, respect and self-control.
 Follow your gym or dojo's code of conduct and respect your instructors and fellow practitioners.
-This will contribute to a positive and safe training environment.
+This will help create a positive and safe training environment.

 7. Strive for progress

-Martial arts is an ongoing journey of self-improvement.
-Strive to improve your skills, learn new techniques and challenge yourself.
+Martial arts is a continuous journey of self-improvement.
+Strive to improve your skills, learn new techniques, and challenge yourself.
 Set goals for yourself and work steadily to achieve them.

 Cart 0